17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 These are bred in France as dual-purpose chickens.
 Bresse chickens are docile and friendly.

-They make very little noise, so Bresse chicken is very suitable for beginners who are looking to raise chickens for the first time.
+They make very little noise, so Bresse chicken is suitable for beginners looking to raise chickens for the first time.
 Bresse chickens weigh 5–6 lbs for hens and 7-8 lbs for roosters.

 They are known for their tasty meat.
 You can keep them together with the children.
 They lay an average of 250 eggs per year, which are cream in color.
 A day-old chick of this breed is about $2.4.